zapotocnylubos/documentation/content/en/hub/contributing/creating-plugins.md

 - An internet connection and at least *1 GB* of available disk space.

-- A publically-accessible Git repo, self-hosted or on a service like GitHub, Gitia or GitLab, or you can run GitLab as its own plugin.
+- A publically-accessible Git repo, self-hosted or on a service like GitHub, Gitea or GitLab, or you can run GitLab as its own plugin.

 - A text editor such as *vi*, *ee*, or *nano*, all of which are available in TrueNAS.